Black Girl' Hairy-tales

 Natural Hair

-Back to the roots like a boss, natural hair is magic, really magical nothing can compare, the only hair that stands against gravity, natural hair can become everything, you can switch it up however you please (black Girl Privilege)
+Going back to your roots like a boss, natural hair is really wonderful; nothing compares to it.
+It's the only hair that defies gravity, and it can be anything you want.
+You can style it anyway you choose (black girl privilege).

 My ancestors were obsessed with beauty, prophet Jeremiah warned them about beauty " like the women of Jerusalem sticking their noses in the air, dressed in gold", Apostle Peter warned them "Don't only bother about your utter beauty" but they were stubborn beings, who spent their lives braiding and dressing, hair has always been important to black culture hence the invention of combs, you know, to enhance the beauty that is black hair.